The code, the pledge, and consequences of violations

 Violations of the Honor Code accumulate throughout the student’s high school career.

 - Teacher and student complete an honor code referral form.
-A copy of the form is sent home with the student to be shared with the parent, and a second copy is given to the appropriate administrator for adjudication and action.
+A copy of the form is sent home with the student to be shared with the parent, and a second copy is given to the Administrator and Chair of the Honor Council

 - If a student is in violation, the incident is entered in his/her discipline record.